JamieT966/project-portfolio-2/README.md

 ### Features Left to Implement in The Future

-* In the future, I would like to add a certificate that is automatically generated based off the user inputs, such as name, score, etc.
+* In the future, I would like to add a certificate that is automatically generated based on the user inputs, such as name, score, etc.

 * I would also like to add more questions when I sit down with Chemstore to flesh out more content.

 * There is a possibility of removing the restart button in the future as this becomes less of a quiz and more of a test.
-This would only show if the user recieves a failing grade.
+This would only show if the user receives a failing grade.

 ## **Testing**